 Our native wild strawberry is a tough little plant, found in a wide variety of habitats – dry woods, edges, and meadows.
 The small fruits are purely delicious, and a joy to pick from garden or trailside.
 Spreads to form a colonial groundcover in good conditions.
 The leaf tea is soothing and nutritious, a gentle remedy for diarrhea and stomach upsets.

-Larval host for Grizzled Skipper and Grey Hairstreak.
+Larval host for Grizzled Skipper.

 Height: <6″ Blooms: April – May Fruit: May – June

-Habitat: Well-drained, sun to part shade
+Siting: Well-drained, sun to part shade